 A couple of hens scratching around your garden may lead to fat yellow eggs for breakfast, but you need to put in some work first.
 Their main diet should consist of a good quality laying pellet, with the right minerals and vitamins.
 You can buy these in pet stores or farmer’s merchants.
 Supplement pellets with fresh greens, and let them forage as far as possible.
 Chickens need insoluble grit too, such as calcium rich oyster-shell; otherwise you’ll get soft eggshells that fall apart in your hands.

 Wood-shavings and loose straw should be placed on their shelter’s flooring, so they can occupy themselves if it’s wet outside.
 Don’t forget to provide plenty of fresh water every day.

 Ducks also require a good quality pellet diet as a base, but they should also be able to forage around water.
 A paddling pool or pond deep enough for them to swim in will make two or three ducks very happy, so make sure you can provide the right environment for them.

 Bear in mind that unless you have runner ducks, they may fly off unless their wings are clipped!

 Some geese are a deal bigger than chicken and ducks, so their pens should reflect their size.
 Again, pellets are their staple diet, alongside green vegetables and fruit supplements.
 Given room to graze, geese will keep your lawn short for you.
 They also make noisy ‘guard-dogs’ as they can show aggression towards strangers.

-Our feathered friends require a good diet, fresh water, and a warm dry shelter that is secure against fox raids.
-They are flock animals, so it’s best to keep a pair together.
+- Our feathered friends are flock animals, so it’s best to keep two or three together.

-Keeping farm animals as pets is hugely rewarding and good fun, but research into their care and the law.
-Good luck, and remember to consider your neighbours.
+Enjoy your new pets, but don’t forget to consider your neighbours.
 A cockerel crow at sunrise is only romantic in the movies!